nirajkharel/AttackingAndDefendingAD/README.md

 - One of my favourite features abuse is targeting enterprise applications which are not built keeping security in mind.
 - On windows, many enterprise applications need either Administrative privileges or SYSTEM privileges maing them a great avenue for privilege escalation.

-**Feature Abuse - Jenkins**
+**Feature Abuse - Jenkins I**
 - Jenkins is a widely used Continuous Integration tool.
 - There are many interesting aspects with Jenkings but for now we would limit our discussion to the ability of running system commands on Jenkins.
 - On a windows machine, a jenkins master or jenkins slave needs at least local admin privilege to operate.
 - Login into the Jenkins.
 The user should be admin.
 We can do brute force attack for this.
+Jenkins does not have rate limit or passwod policy which means user can have any length for password and does not disturb the service when brute force is attempted.
 - Apart from numerous plugins, there are two ways of executing commands on a Jenkins Master.
 - If you have Admin access (default installation before 2.x), go to `http://<jenkins_server>/script/console`
 - In the script console, Groovy scripts could be executed